andrewbruening/Top-Global-Video-Game-Sales/README.md

 **Overlapping Circle Graph**
 ![](Dashboard_Screenshots/overlapping_circle_16x9.png)
 - Graphs like this can be made in Tableau with an intricate tweaking of calculated fields.
-For example, here's a window into my rows and columns for this visual.
+For example, here's a window into my rows and columns pills for this visual.

     Columns: SIN([Index -1]*PI()/180)*[TC Value]

     Rows: COS([Index -1]*PI()/180)*([TC Value])+([TC Value])

-- I've learned that while there are many things that Tableau *can* be used for, but many of those things are better off created in another program like Figma.
-This is one of those things.
+- While there are many things that Tableau *can* be used for, some things are better off created in another program like Figma.
+The overlapping circle graph is one of those things.
-- Nevertheless, this is exactly how I wanted to visualize how much larger the Mario franchise is than any other genre.
+- Nevertheless, tackling juxtaposition with this visualization turned out to be a great choice.
 I'm very satisfied with the result.
 ## Dashboard Highlights

 **The Platform/Genre Bar Graph**